orlandovald/k8s-demystified/tutorial.md

 kubectl apply -f ./manifests/04_service.yaml

 # look at service
-kubectl get service -o service -o service -o wide
+kubectl get service -o wide

 # exec into a pod and curl the service
 kubectl exec -it deployment/my-deployment -- sh